 - Builder Program — Tiers, profile setup, API keys, order attribution, and relayer client

-- Order book metadata —
+- Order book parameters —

 - Agent Skills — Polymarket published agent-skills on GitHub, a structured skill pack for AI agents covering auth, orders, WebSocket, CTF, bridge, and gasless transactions